 Review Process & Next Steps

-San Manuel is currently among the top 10 private employers in San Bernardino County, supporting more than 4,200 employees.
-During construction, the project is anticipated
+San Manuel is among the top 10 private employers in San Bernardino County, supporting more than 4,200 employees.
+The Project is anticipated

-to provide 1,400 construction jobs and the expansion will create approximately 1,200 new jobs.
+to create approximately 1,400 construction jobs during construction and approximately 1,200 new jobs when opened.

 In 2016 alone, the Tribe and casino operations purchased $392 million in goods and services, paid $200 million in wages and generated nearly $1 billion in direct and indirect economic impact to San Bernardino County.
 Over the years, revenue generated from the casino has been used to fund Tribal government operations, provide for the general welfare of the Tribe, including education and healthcare needs, as well as, contribute to local infrastructure and public safety needs, and support regional economic development.
 San Manuel also donates to various philanthropic causes through its considerable charitable donations.